JUNIOR TENNIS PROGRAMS

 The minimum number of players to form a team is 4; however, most teams will consist of 5-6 players in order to give some flexibility with summer travel plans.
 Your child is guaranteed at least 3 matches, with most players getting 4 matches.

 If your child’s team finishes first in their region then they will qualify for the State Championship Tournament.
+The 2026 State Championships will be held July 31-August 2, 2026.

 LEVELS OF PLAY